HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 ##### Representing Acceptance Criteria (Numeric Range)
-The Numeric Range is used when method specifies an upper and lower limit.
+The Numeric Range is used when the method specifies an upper and lower limit.
 The limits can be inclusive or exclusive limit values.
-The structure this Acceptance Criteria, carefully read the original text.
-Words such as "to" and "between" usually mean exclusive of the limit values.
+To structure this Acceptance Criteria, carefully read the original text.
+Words such as “to” and “between” usually mean exclusive of the limit values.
 Original text with the interpretation codes is not ambiguous.
 Consult the method text when in doubt.
-Example original texts: "85.0% to 115.0% Label Claim" - use MT and LT; “between 85.0% and 115.0% Label Claim" - use MT and LT; and “NLT 85.0% and NMT 115.0% Label Claim" - use NLT and NMT;
+Examples of original text: “85.0% to 115.0% Label Claim” - use MT and LT; “between 85.0% and 115.0% Label Claim” - use MT and LT; and “NLT 85.0% and NMT 115.0% Label Claim” - use NLT and NMT.

     <detailRange>
         <low>